WOGRA-AG/terraform-kustomization-kubeflow/README.md

    - [ ] Support `>=v1.5.0` (April 2022)
 2. Features
    - [ ] Change standard user/password as input variable (February 2022)
+   - [ ] Installation on a Jetson Nano including GPU Support (May 2022)

 ## 	Acknowledgment
 This module was originally created by the ml research team at [WOGRA AG][]